cmaureir/progra-alma/lectures/week2/lecture6.rst

        You are 62 years old

-   Of course, the return result depends on the day of your program is executed.
+   Of course, the return result depends on the day your program is executed.

    To obtain the actual date,
-   can be done using the ``localtime`` function that is provided by the time_ module.
+   you can use the ``localtime`` function, that is provided by the time_ module.
-   The values are obtained as the follow way
-   (suppose today is April 1st, 2011)::
+   The values are obtained in the following way (suppose today is April 1st, 2011)::

        >>> from time import localtime